 5 people favorited this theater

 In its later years, the Riverside Theatre (and Riviera Theatre) were part of the Skouras Theaters Corp. chain and later United Artists chain.
-Closed around May 1974, all three theatres have long ago been razed, and an apartment tower sits on the site today.
+Closed around May 1974, all four theatres have long ago been razed, and an apartment tower sits on the site today.

 Just login to your account and subscribe to this theater